 Amphitheatre Track (Base of falls)

-Continuing from the Leura Cascades Track along the Amphitheatre Track branches off to the left takes you to the base of Bridal Veil Falls Looking up at the waterfall, it’s obvious how it got its name!
+The Leura Cascades Track meets the Amphitheatre Track, which descends to the base of Bridal Veil Falls.
+Looking up at the waterfall, it’s obvious how it got its name!

 Just downstream of the waterfall are some much smaller cascades, as Leura Falls Creek enters the rainforest.